cmwfx/Cafe-Management-electron/README.md

-# Cafe Management System
+# Gaming Cafe Management System

-A comprehensive WiFi cafe management software developed as a university capstone project.
-This system enables efficient management of computer access based on user credits, with real-time monitoring and reporting capabilities.
+A comprehensive gaming cafe management software developed as a university capstone project.
+This system enables efficient management of gaming computer access based on user credits, with real-time monitoring and reporting capabilities.

 ## Overview